cogentcore/core/goal/README.md

 # Math mode

-In general, Goal is designed to be as compatible with Python NumPy / SciPy syntax as possible, while also adding a few Go-specific additions as well.
-The Goal global functions are named the same as NumPy, without the `np.` prefix, so existing code can be converted by just removing that prefix.
-Corresponding field-like properties of tensors are converted into into appropriate method calls.
+The math mode in Goal is designed to be generally compatible with Python NumPy / SciPy syntax, so that the widespread experience with that syntax transfers well to Goal.
+This syntax is also largely compatible with MATLAB and other languages as well.
+However, we did not fully replicate the NumPy syntax, instead choosing to clean up a few things and generally increase consistency with Go.

+In general the Goal global functions are named the same as NumPy, without the `np.` prefix, which improves readability.
+It should be very straightforward to write a conversion utility that converts existing NumPy code into Goal code, and that is a better process than trying to make Goal itself perfectly compatible.

 All elements of a Goal math expression are [tensors](../tensor) (i.e., `tensor.Tensor`), which can represent everything from a scalar to an n-dimenstional tensor, with different _views_ that support the arbitrary slicing and flexible forms of indexing documented in the table below.
 These are called an `ndarray` in NumPy terms.
 See [array vs. tensor](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html#array-or-matrix-which-should-i-use) NumPy docs for more information.
 Note that Goal does not have a distinct `matrix` type; everything is a tensor, and when these are 2D, they function appropriately via the [matrix](../tensor/matrix) package.